Employees on ships

 Send in this form enclosing the required documentation, to Helfo:

-This must be done within 6 months from each treatment date.
 If you send the application yourself, your employer must complete Section 4 on the application form if they covered the expenses.

 You or your employer must enclose up-to-date documentation confirming the name of the vessel and the term (duration) of your employment contract.